 A frosty and windy start to the weekend, but the most intense cold will gradually subside.

-Temperatures will gradually rise and the weather will be quite pleasant, although some changes are expected on Sunday.
+Temperatures will rise significantly this afternoon and the weather will be quite pleasant, although some changes are expected tomorrow.

-This Friday brought the full force of the Arctic air mass, with a harsh winter feel, northerly winds, and widespread snowfall across the Pyrenees, including the southern slopes (you'll find images and snowfall data at the end of this report).
-To give you an idea of the cold air mass, the maximum temperature at 2,500 meters today didn't exceed -13°C or -14°C. This frigid weather will cause minimum temperatures to plummet to record lows early Saturday morning, with frost and wind in many areas.
-Warm clothing will be essential, but temperatures will rise throughout the weekend.
-Strong winds are expected at the extremes until midday Saturday, with plenty of sunshine overall.
-Winds exceeded 100 km/h this Friday in areas like Ulldeter (Ripollès) and Portbou (Alt Empordà).
-The snowfall will stop on Saturday and will resume on Sunday, but at a much higher level.
+On Friday, the full force of the Arctic air mass arrived, bringing a harsh winter atmosphere, strong northerly winds, and widespread snowfall across the Pyrenees at all elevations, including the southern slopes (you'll find images and data on the snowfall at the end of this report).
+To give you an idea of the cold air that reached us, the maximum temperature at 2,500 meters yesterday didn't exceed -13°C or -14°C. This frigid weather persisted into the early hours of Saturday, when minimum temperatures plummeted wherever the wind allowed.
+Strong winds blew at the extremes until midday, with generally sunny skies.
+The snowfall will stop on Saturday and resume on Sunday, but at a much higher elevation, rising from 1,500 meters to 1,700 or 1,900 meters as the day progresses.

 Saturday: very cold morning

-But the bulk of the Arctic air mass will gradually move away, and we'll notice this with a rise in temperature in the high mountains, although the mercury will remain below freezing.
-All of this will cause maximum temperatures to rise more than on Friday overall, but we're coming from so far south that the weather will still feel wintry.
-Many temperatures will range between 8ºC and 14ºC, lower in mountainous areas.
+The Arctic air mass will gradually weaken, and we'll notice this with a rise in temperature in the high mountains, although the mercury will remain below freezing.
+This will cause maximum temperatures to rise more than on Friday overall, but we're coming from such a low altitude that the weather will still feel wintry.
+Many temperatures will range between 8°C and 14°C, lower in mountainous areas.

-Be aware of the strong northerly winds during the early morning hours in the south of the country, in the Empordà region, and at higher elevations in the Pyrenees and Pre-Pyrenees.
-Strong or very strong gusts are expected in these areas, which could locally exceed 100 km/h, with particularly adverse weather conditions in the Pyrenees with blizzards, as well as in the northern part of the Alt Empordà region.
-The wind will also be felt moderately in many other regions overnight and until midday, such as the Barcelona area, with gusts that could exceed 40 or 50 km/h.
+Be aware of the strong northerly winds during the morning in the south of the country, in the Empordà region, and at higher elevations in the Pyrenees and Pre-Pyrenees.
+Strong to very strong gusts are expected in these areas, which could locally exceed 100 km/h, with particularly adverse weather conditions in the Pyrenees with blizzards, as well as in the northern part of the Alt Empordà region.
+The wind will also be felt moderately in many other areas until midday, such as the Barcelona area, with gusts that could exceed 40 or 50 km/h.
 But throughout the day the wind will clearly decrease everywhere.
-Meteocat maintains the alert for strong winds in the Pyrenees, Pre-Pyrenees and Empordà until Saturday at 1:00 p.m.
+Meteocat maintains the alert for strong winds in the Pyrenees and eastern Pre-Pyrenees and the Alt Empordà until 1:00 PM.

 It will generally be sunny, and the snowfall will stop in the early hours on the northern slopes of the Pyrenees, where only scattered clouds will remain.
 Overall, it will be a pleasant day, but it will still feel wintry despite the rising temperatures.
 The precipitation will also clear from the Balearic Islands.